-Women in Informal Employment: Globalizing & Organizing (WIEGO) is a global network focused on securing livelihoods for the working poor, especially women, in the informal economy.
-We believe all workers should have equal economic opportunities and rights.
+Women in Informal Employment: Globalizing and Organizing (WIEGO) is a global network focused on empowering the working poor, especially women, in the informal economy to secure their livelihoods.
+We believe all workers should have equal economic opportunities, rights, protection and voice.
+WIEGO promotes change by improving statistics and expanding knowledge on the informal economy, building networks and capacity among informal worker organizations and, jointly with the networks and organizations, influencing local, national and international policies.

 WIEGO creates change by building capacity among informal worker organizations, expanding the knowledge base, and influencing local, national and international policies.